 Reasons for Severing Joint Tenancy

 There are several compelling reasons to consider severing joint tenancy.
-Some of the key benefits include:
+The key benefits include:

 Potential Implications of Not Severing

-Failing to sever joint tenancy can lead to unintended consequences.
+Failing to sever joint tenancy can lead to serious unintended consequences that many families only discover when it is too late.
 Some potential implications include:

-By understanding the reasons for severing joint tenancy and the potential implications of not doing so, co-owners can make informed decisions about their property and estate planning.
+By understanding the reasons for severing joint tenancy and the real consequences of not doing so, co-owners can make informed decisions about their property and estate planning.
+This is not just a legal technicality — it is about protecting your family’s home and wealth.

 The Tenants in Common Severance Form